 Magazine Capacity Restrictions

 There are no magazine capacity bans or limits in the state of Idaho.
 Enjoy those drums and belt-fed box magazines!
-We carry plenty of standard capacity magazines like the Lancer Advanced Warfighter L5 mag which is a 30 rounder too.
+We carry plenty of standard capacity magazines like Lancer's 30-round Warfighter mag.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements

 There are no safe storage laws in Idaho.
 However, you should still exercise caution and can be tried for negligently leaving your guns accessible to children.
-If you need some good ideas or best practices for storing your guns and gear here are 5 ways to store your firearms at home.
+If you need some good ideas or best practices for storing your guns and gear here are some great storage options.

 When in Idaho, there is no duty to retreat before force for self-defense can be used because there is a very strong stand your ground law in place.
 Idaho’s Castle Doctrine, which gives residents the freedom to respond to lethal threats in kind without requiring the duty to retreat in one’s own home or place of business, also extends to a person’s car when not at home or in front of their yard.